GaurabKundu1/Airbnb-Market-Analysis-Dashboard/README.md

 ## The Dashboard

-Here is a glimpse of what the Dashboard looks like
+Here is a glimpse of what the Dashboard looks like.

 <img src="https://github.com/GaurabKundu1/Airbnb-Market-Analysis-Dashboard/assets/86102231/90737516-b190-4c59-b533-5e099b52215f">

+To see the Live Dashboard [click here](https://public.tableau.com/views/AirbnbMarketAnalysisDashboard/AirBnbMarketAnalysisDashboard?:language=en-US&:display_count=n&:origin=viz_share_link)